zyroslavender/fca-unofficial/DOCS.md

 <a name="threadColors"></a>
 ### api.threadColors

 A dictionary mapping names of all currently valid thread themes to their theme ID that are accepted by [`api.changeThreadColor`](#changeThreadColor).
-These colors, listed below, are the ones present in the palette UI used for selecting thread colors on the Messenger client.
+These themes, listed below, are the ones present in the palette UI used for selecting thread themes on the Messenger client.

 - DefaultBlue: `196241301102133`
 - HotPink: `169463077092846`